A Mathematical Programming Approach to the Fractionation Problem in Chemoradiotherapy: Solution method

-Using the new expression for the objective function of (M) in (\ref{eqn: obj}) as well as Lemma \ref{lemma: binding} we derive closed-form solutions to (M) for cases (i)--(iii).
-For case (iv) we develop a DP algorithm to solve (M).
+Using the new expression for the objective function of (M) in (\ref{eqn: obj}) as well as Lemma \ref{lemma: binding}, we derive closed-form solutions to (M) for cases (i)--(iii).
 The solution methods developed in this section are also applicable to the approximation problem discussed in Appendix \ref{sec: appendix_intermNT}, which accommodates treatment sites in which the normal tissue does not necessarily have a parallel or serial organ structure.